AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

-Essentially the function accomplishes the same thing similar to the previous version.
-Similarly to it's little sibling, we're stepping in a spiral around our initial hexagon, gradually going outwards.
+Essentially we're still doing the same thing!
+Similarly to it's little sibling, we're stepping in a spiral around our initial hexagon, gradually going outwards, but with the different that we do all of this with a single for loop!
 Here we also keep track of our position with the x and y variables:

 <pre><code>y = y - radius * cos(side * angle);
 x = x - radius * sin(side * angle);